I Created a Firewall Ferret

 How to Get Started

-While Firewall Ferret isn’t currently available in the BAPP store, you can still easily install it:
+While Firewall Ferret isn’t currently available in the BAPP store, you can still easily install it manually by following these steps:

 A Word on WAFs